ais1-1/OC-project-12-epic-events-crm/README.md

 #### Tests

 The project uses the `pytest` and `django-pytest` modules for testing.
-The tests corresponding to each application resides in the corresponding folder with the name `tests.py`.
+The tests corresponding to each application reside in the corresponding folder with the name `tests.py`.

 The pytest configuration can be seen in the `setup.cfg` file under the `[tool:pytest]` line.